 The Canadian Embassy is on a long steep hill that we had to walk up because we got off at the wrong bus stop.
 After that appointment we went to the notary who told us to go to the translator first.
 From the translator we went to the notary again which was closed.
 Then again to the notary, then back to the translator, back to the notary, then we headed back to the hotel only to get a call saying there was an issue and had to go back to the notary!
 We walked that stupid hill so many times!

 Finally it was all over and we got to go back to the fun stuff.

 After a long day of hiking we decided to go visit the local Turkish Bath.
 This was for a couple of reasons.
 Mostly we just like them, plus had heard great things about the Turkish Baths of Ankara.
-On top of that our hotel was SO bad!
+Not to mention that our hotel was SO bad!

 When we arrived in Ankara we picked a cheap hotel in a central location.
-We looked at the room before booking the room (highly recommended) and it looked bad but not terrible, so we went for it. later we realized the bathroom was horrific!
-There were burn holes in the toilette seat lid (how?), it didn’t flush (the parts were sitting on the windowsill), and there was no shower.
+We looked at the room before booking it (highly recommended) and it looked bad but not terrible, so we went for it.
+Later we realized the bathroom was horrific!
+There were burn holes in the toilet seat lid (how?), it didn’t flush (the parts were sitting on the windowsill), and there was no shower.
 To top it off, it became clear that night that the hotel was little more than a brothel.

 But as bad as the hotel was the Turkish Bath was fantastic.

 The next day (after a terrible night in that hotel) there was a miracle!
 I got to the Ministry of Foreign Affairs at 5:50 AM, got my name on the list, and tried to stay warm.
 I failed at staying warm but getting there early meant I was the second person through and had all my work done by 10:30!